imagekit-developer/imagekit-uppy-plugin/README.md

     })
 ```

-The plugin utilizes an asynchronous function named `authenticator`, which is intended to be used for retrieving security parameters from your backend.
-This function is expected to resolve with an object containing three fields: `signature`, `token`, and `expire`.
+The plugin utilises an asynchronous function named `authenticator`, which is intended to be used for retrieving security parameters from your backend.
+This function is expected to resolve an object containing three fields:`signature`, `token`, and `expire`.

 Example implementation for `authenticator` using `XMLHttpRequest`.
 ``` javascript